gianisp/Infrastructure/README.md

 # Securing Internet of Things

-For more information on High-level Design, click [here](https://github.com/kognifai/Infrastructure/blob/master/SDK-documentation/Securing%20Internet%20of%20Things.md).
+For more information on Securing Internet of Things, click [here](https://github.com/kognifai/Infrastructure/blob/master/SDK-documentation/Securing%20Internet%20of%20Things.md).

 # License